inoueakimitsu/ExcelAgentTemplate/README.md

 A. Please refer to the following:
 - Publish an API endpoint that implements the agent.
 It is recommended to use a caching mechanism for cases where the same message is input.
 	- Reference: https://python.langchain.com/docs/modules/model_io/llms/llm_caching/
 - The Excel add-in is created using Excel-DNA.
-Since LLM outputs take time, make sure to perform asynchronous processing as shown in the sample code.
+Since LLM outputs can take some time, ensure that you perform asynchronous processing as shown in the sample code.
 	- Reference: https://excel-dna.net/docs/guides-basic/asynchronous-functions
 - For web searches, Tavily is used instead of directly using SerpAPI.
-Tavily seems to have better compatibility with LLMs compared to raw Google searches, DuckDuckGo, or Bing.
+Tavily seems to be more compatible with LLMs compared to raw Google searches, DuckDuckGo, or Bing.

 If you have any other questions, feel free to ask on the GitHub Issues or the Discord server.